Table of Contents

 My Search for Greenhouse Building Plans

-I eventually realized that in order to get a quality greenhouse that I could afford would be to build it myself.
+I eventually realized that to get a quality greenhouse I could afford would be to build it myself.
 So, that’s what I did.

 If these plans don’t end up satisfying you, I recommend these books for more reading: